jldugger/blog/content/Linux/npr-puzzle-grep.md

 My secret weapon?
 [GNU coreutils][1].
 Regex are a great tool, but I rarely have to use some of the more obscure features, which hurts on the occasions where they're called for.
 So the NPR puzzle can be a good way to practice and learn!

+*Edit*: Commenter hggdh points out that the heavy worker here is grep, which is not part of coreutils.
+If your OS vendor doesn't provide grep, [GNU grep][5] sounds like a suitable replacement.

 1. I'm using the American English dictionary provided by Ubuntu `/usr/share/dict/words`.
 The format of this file is one word per line.
 Every